 With that in mind, here are some of our recommended strategies that help create an inclusive classroom for all, regardless of specific needs:

 Inclusive Classroom Strategies

 - Enforce those standards consistently.

-- Deal with children who misbehave in a sensitive way.
+- Deal with low level disruption in a sensitive way.